ChaoticHackingNetwork/hArch/README.md

 # Harch {Hackers Arch} - A simplistic Arch Linux box, a lightweight hacker OS!!!

-Harch is intended for Security Researchers, preferably those who want to get into Penetration Testing/Ethical Hacking but have an old or slow system...
+Harch is intended for Security Researchers, preferably those who want to get into Penetration Testing/Reverse Engineering but have an old or slow system...
 The tools(Downloaded during install or after, your choice) are many of the basic but widely used tools out there!
-The lightweight Arch design is ideal for this as alot of the bloatware of unneeded applications is not taking up precious resources!
+The lightweight Arch design is ideal as alot of the bloatware of unneeded applications is not taking up precious resources!

 **Works great with HypverV or Virtualbox**